vgorbic1/Tutorials/JavaScript/jQuery/jQuery.md

 #### jQuery Syntax
-Basic syntax is: `$(selector).action()`
+Basic syntax is: `$(selector).action()` jQuery uses the $ sign as a shortcut for jQuery.
 To prevent any jQuery code from running before the document is finished loading (is ready) use:
 ```javascript
 $(document).ready(function(){
    // jQuery methods go here...